Mangopay/api-docs/page/18_authentification.md

 ## OAuth 2.0 : Client Credentials Grant

-To use this second method , you first need to setup the Authentification Header with the Basic Access Authentication method.
+To use this second method , you first need to setup the Authentication Header with the Basic Access Authentication method.
 You will then focus on obtaining a token with OAuth 2.0.

 **Once you have your Authorization Header, here is the request you have to make:**
 > **POST**: /v2/oauth/token